kenny007/StoreManager/README.md

-# Asp.Net Core 2.1 WebApi Project
+# Product Stock Manager API

 This is an API built for managing products in a store endpoints include